Tarasovk49/2018_lipodisk_md/Lab_log.md

 User tarasovk49_1869
 IdentityFile ~/.ssh/mgu
 ```
-Now you can access Lomonosov with `ssh lomonosov`.
+Now you can access Lomonosov with `ssh lomonosov`. *~/lomonosov/* for such purposes.

 ### 03.08.19 Saturday
 #### Uploaded and partially rewritten [`nodoublemal.py`](polymers_preparation/nodoublemal.py).